 Here are the various strategies you can try:

 The table below estimates the hypothetical costs of exercising now, in 3 years, and in 5 years.

 Importantly, these projections assume a successful outcome for your company and don’t account for relevant factors such as dilution, timing, and liquidation preferences.
 Early exercising performs worse than doing nothing in the event your startup fails.
 Exercising your stock options is making an investment in your company.
 You are betting on its future performance and if it fails, you will lose your principal investment.
-Consults your financial and tax advisors to make the right decision.
+Consult your financial and tax advisers to make the right decision.